 Be sure to order your copy today!

-For the last five years I’ve been helping organizations large and small deploy DirectAccess.
+For many years I’ve been helping organizations large and small deploy enterprise mobility solutions using DirectAccess.
 During that time I have amassed a wealth of knowledge and experience with this unique technology.
 DirectAccess is not trivial to install, configure, or troubleshoot.
 Also, it’s easy to make mistakes in the planning and design phase that can turn in to serious issues later in the deployment.
 To make matters worse, many organizations are deploying DirectAccess for the first time, and without essential guidance they are prone to making common mistakes or choosing configuration options that are less than optimal both in terms of supportability and performance.

 Having deployed DirectAccess for some of the largest companies in the world, there isn’t much I haven’t already encountered.
 If you are looking for the best chance of success for your DirectAccess deployment, consider a consulting engagement with me.
 I can provide assistance with all facets of DirectAccess implementation including planning and design, installation, configuration, and troubleshooting.
 Consulting services at reasonable rates are available for all types of DirectAccess work including: